 APPLIES TO: ❌ Power BI Desktop ✔️ Power BI service

-Goals in Power BI let customers curate their metrics and track them against key business objectives.
-When choosing values for your goals, you have a choice of:
+Metrics in Power BI let customers curate their metrics and track them against key business objectives.
+When choosing values for your metrics, you have a choice of:

 - Manually entering the current and target values.